erosDiffusion/ComfyUI-enricos-nodes/README.md

 **Method1**:

-- search "compositor" in the dropdown, connect with config by dragging from the node config slot.
+- search "compositor" (v3) in the dropdown, connect with config (V3) by dragging from the node config slot.
 - configure width, height and padding around node (it's used to be able to move beyond the generated image) the node should will resize when you run
-- leave capture on queue on (at the moment it's always applying)
 - connect the inputs (suggested setup is to always have a fixed size via resize and rembg where needed)
 - important: connect the output (save image, preview image,...)
-- set to pause
-- run once to get the inputs in the compositor
+- run once to get the inputs in the compositor (the flow will stop if there is no output)
 - **create your composition** (see below)
-- remove pause
+- mouse out the composition area (green border flashes to orange as the image uploads)
-- run again
+- click continue to enqueue again (or enqueue)
 - use the output ! (suggestion is to feed it to a depth anything v2 node and use it in a depth controlnet to guide your image)

 **Create your composition details:**